The Hump: Background: the China supply dilemma

-Success of the "Europe first" strategy of the Allies entailed keeping China in the war, tying down more than a million Japanese troops who might otherwise threaten the Allied strategic offensive in the Pacific.
-The Japanese invasion of French Indochina closed all sea and rail access routes for supplying China with materiel except through Turkestan in the Soviet Union.
-That access ended following the signing of the Soviet–Japanese Neutrality Pact in April 1941, and the Burma Road became the only land route.
-The rapid success of Japanese military operations in Southeast Asia threatened this lifeline, prompting discussion of an air cargo service route from India as early as January 1942.
-Chiang's foreign minister, T. V. Soong, estimated that 12,000 tons of materiel could be delivered monthly by air from India if 100 C-47 Skytrain-type transports were committed to an airlift.
-Chinese Air Force Major General Mao Bangchu was tasked with leading the exploration of suitable air-routes over the dangerous Himalayas in 1941, and CNAC pilot Xia Pu recorded the first flight from Dinjan, India, to Kunming, China, during November of that year in what was to become the route now known as "the Hump".
+With the War of Resistance/World War II raging in China (1937–45), the Empire of Japan had effectively blockaded the entry of fuel and supplies into China by 1940, pushing the Republic of China government further hinterland to the new wartime capital of Chongqing, further culminating into the Japanese invasion of French Indochina and attack on Pearl Harbor, and necessitating the need in keeping the Chinese well-supplied for the continued fight against the Empire of Japan in the overall war effort.
+While committed to the success of the "Europe first" strategy of the Allied forces, keeping China well-supplied in the war on the Asian mainland would tie-down more than a million Japanese troops who might otherwise increase threat to the Allied strategic offensive in the Pacific War, had also become a priority.
+The Japanese invasion of French Indochina closed all sea and rail access routes for supplying China with war materiel except through central/north Asian states with the Soviet Union.
+That access ended following the signing of the Soviet–Japanese Neutrality Pact in April 1941 due to the need for the Soviets to commit to war against Nazi Germany, and the Burma Road became the only land route where supplies trickled in.
+The rapid success of Japanese military operations in Southeast Asia threatened this lifeline, prompting discussion of an air cargo service route from India; Chiang's foreign minister, T. V. Soong, estimated that 12,000 tons of materiel could be delivered monthly by air from India if 100 C-47 Skytrain-type transports were committed to an airlift.
+Chinese Air Force Major General Mao Bangchu was tasked with leading the exploration into suitable air-routes over the dangerous Himalayas in 1941, and commissioned CNAC pilot Charles L. Sharp flying for the first-time, this route which was to become known as The Hump in November of that year.